For a special day we offer a special place...

 Will we need to do any preparation before getting married in church?

 Yes, you will need to attend a marriage preparation day.
-We will give you more details about this when you make your booking, but it is a relaxed and informal day with other couples to explore the meaning of a church wedding.
+We will give you more details about this when you make your booking, but it is a relaxed and informal day with other couples to explore the meaning of marriage.

 If we have a civil ceremony can we still have a service of blessing?